paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **Ask:**

-✅ Who may face headwinds or is left out, and why?
+❓ Who may face headwinds, be left out, or drop off – and why?

-✅ What structural decisions – workflows, platforms, portability – create friction before anyone even starts using the tool?
+❓ What structural decisions — workflows, platforms, portability — create friction before anyone starts?

 **Key structural choices in Docsify-This:**
 - Your files stay where you store them; Docsify-This reads dynamically